lmc-eu/code-quality-tools/packages/eslint-config-base/README.md

 ### `@lmc-eu/eslint-config-base`

-Use this ruleset to configure ESLint to work with every Javascript code.
+Use this ruleset to configure ESLint to work with every JavaScript code.

 ### `@lmc-eu/eslint-config-base/optional`

-Use this ruleset in conjunction with the above ruleset.
+Use this ruleset together with the above ruleset.
 Provides additional insights into potential inconsistencies in the project.

 > For new projects, it is recommended to enable this ruleset.
 For existing projects, it is only recommended for the brave.